Saturday, April 28, 2012

 1981: Ringo Starr and Barbara Bach were married in London.
 The two met while filming the movie Caveman.

-1985: DeBarge had the #1 R&B song with "Rhythm of the Night".
+1985: DeBarge had the #1 R&B song with "Rhythm Of The Night".

 Animotion was on the move...

-1985: U.S.A. for Africa remained at #1 with "We Are the World", a third week at the top for the humanitarian project.
-Madonna was patient at #2 with "Crazy for You" while DeBarge landed the #3 song with "Rhythm of the Night".
+1985: U.S.A. for Africa remained at #1 with "We Are The World", a third week at the top for the humanitarian project.
+Madonna was patient at #2 with "Crazy For You" while DeBarge landed the #3 song with "Rhythm Of The Night".
 The Commodores proved they could be successful without Lionel Richie with "Nightshift" and Simple Minds had the perfect ending to the great movie The Breakfast Club (which should be required viewing for all junior high and high school kids...) with "Don't You (Forget About Me)".
-The rest of a fine Top 10: Murray Head was back with "One Night in Bangkok", newcomers Animotion had a hot song in "Obsession", the Power Station moved to #8 with "Some Like It Hot", Bruce Springsteen declared "I'm On Fire" and Don Henley reached the Top 10 with his solo hit "All She Wants to Do Is Dance".
+The rest of a fine Top 10: Murray Head was back with "One Night In Bangkok", newcomers Animotion had a hot song in "Obsession", the Power Station moved to #8 with "Some Like It Hot", Bruce Springsteen declared "I'm On Fire" and Don Henley reached the Top 10 with his solo hit "All She Wants To Do Is Dance".

 1987: R.E.M. released their first single "Dead Letter Office".